 Previous posts on our blog discussed the importance of prompt and persistent follow-up with internet case leads.
 During my conversations with clients, attorneys and advocates often recognize the importance of a robust follow-up effort, but remain unsure how to implement an actual system to accomplish it.

 Over the past six years, several hundred attorneys and advocates have utilized our Social Security Disability lead generation service.
 Many obtain a phenomenal return on investment with the leads, but others sometimes report unsatisfactory results.
 We constantly strive to improve our lead quality, and from the conversion data reported to us from existing clients, our lead quality has steadily increased over time.
-Nevertheless, irrespective of lead quality improvement, I still encounter some firms who try our service, but struggle to achieve the desired results.

 In my last post, I wrote about maximizing lead conversion and briefly outlined five tips that can assist in increasing return-on-investment with an online lead service.
 The article included recommendations on how to create an efficient follow-up process, based on conversations and feedback from attorneys and advocates who use our service.
 However, upon reflecting on the content of that post as well as the conversations I have with clients on a near-daily basis, I came to the realization that it could be much more effective to sit down with a client and to report the client’s advice directly.